Semrush helps you:

 So before you move onto the next two stages in this process, double-check that the keyword you’re considering fits your site like a glove.

-Google Keyword Planner – Matcha green tea powder
+GKP – Matcha green tea powder

-Even though you don’t sell green tea powder (only tea bags), you might be able to create a category page around this term… and convert those searchers to what your site actually sells.
+Even though you don’t sell green tea powder (only tea bags), you might be able to create a category page around this term…and convert those searchers to what your site actually sells.

-But it’s tricky to pull off.
 That’s why I recommend stretching into other product categories AFTER you exhaust keywords that your target customers search for.

 Even though the keyword may get fewer searches, I recommend choosing a keyword that’s much more targeted to your business, like “green tea online”.

-Google Keyword Planner – Green tea online
+GKP – Green tea online

 Now that you’ve got a list of keywords that people search for (and fit well with your site’s products) it’s time to see if these searchers are ready to whip out their credit card and make a purchase.

-#3: Commercial Intent
+#3: Validate There’s Commercial Intent

 Ranking #1 for a high-volume keyword?
 Awesome.